Perverse coherent t-structures through torsion theories

-\begin{definition} We say that a torsion theory in $Gr(R)$ is rigid if the class of torsion modules (equivalently, the class of torsion-free modules) is closed under shifts of the grading.
-The rigid torsion theory associated to an injective object $E$ in $Gr(R)$ is defined such that a module $M$ is torsion if $\overline{\textrm{Hom}}(M,E)=0$. \end{definition}
+\begin{definition} We say that a torsion theory in $Gr(R)$ is \textit{rigid} if the class of torsion modules (equivalently, the class of torsion-free modules) is closed under shifts of the grading.
+The \textit{rigid torsion theory cogenerated by an injective object $E$ in $Gr(R)$} is defined such that a module $M$ is torsion if $\overline{{\rm Hom}}(M,E)=0$. \end{definition}